-- 1. Support the frame from inside the vehicle. - 2.
-Remove rivets. - 3.
+- 1. Support the frame from inside the vehicle. - Remove rivets. - 3.
 Cut the rubber seal with a sharp edge knife and remove the hatch frame. - 4.
 On vehicle top, using the knife, remove as much as possible the remaining rubber seal. - 5.
 Drill holes (if needed) in the new metal frame. - 6.
 Clean both vehicle top and new hatch frame with SIKA 205. - 7.
-Apply rubber adhesive SIKA 221 under the hatch frame surface. - 8.
-Install the frame in place and fix it with rivets.
+Apply rubber adhesive SIKA 221 under the hatch frame surface.